- Define and discuss happiness, including its determinants and how to increase it

 Life Events and Happiness

 An important point should be considered regarding happiness.
 People are often poor at affective forecasting: predicting the intensity and duration of their future emotions (Wilson & Gilbert, 2003).
 In one study, nearly all newlywed spouses predicted their marital satisfaction would remain stable or improve over the following four years; despite this high level of initial optimism, their marital satisfaction actually declined during this period (Lavner, Karner, & Bradbury, 2013).
 In addition, we are often incorrect when estimating how our long-term happiness would change for the better or worse in response to certain life events.
 For example, it is easy for many of us to imagine how euphoric we would feel if we won the lottery, were asked on a date by an attractive celebrity, or were offered our dream job.
 It is also easy to understand how long-suffering fans of the Chicago Cubs baseball team, which has not won a World Series championship since 1908, think they would feel permanently elated if their team would finally win another World Series.
-Likewise, it easy to predict that we would feel permanently miserable if we suffered a crippling accident or if a romantic relationship ended.
+Likewise, it is easy to predict that we would feel permanently miserable if we suffered a crippling accident or if a romantic relationship ended.